Before Endodontic Treatment

 Continue all medications for blood pressure, diabetes, thyroid problems and any other conditions as recommended by your physician.
 If there is a question, please call our office prior to your appointment.

 Please eat a full breakfast or lunch as applicable prior to your visit.
-You will be anesthetized and not able to chew food without risk of biting into your tongue, cheek, or lips until the local anesthesia has worn off.
+You will be anesthetized and not able to chew food without the risk of biting into your tongue, cheek, or lips until the local anesthesia has worn off.

 If you have been advised by your physician or dentist to use antibiotic premedication because of mitral valve prolapse (MVP), heart murmur, hip, knee, cardiac or other prostheses, or if you have rheumatic heart disease, please make sure you are on the appropriate antibiotic on the day of your appointment.
 If there is a question, please call our office prior to your appointment.